railsuser2014/openobject-doc-book-en/3/3_7/accounting_entries.rst

 * manual journal entries,

 Here we will show you how to enter financial transactions.
-In OpenERP you can handle bank statements and also a cash register.
+In OpenERP, you can handle bank statements and also a cash register.
 Use different journals for these two kinds of transaction.
 According to the journal type selected, you will have a different screen.

 .. index::
    pair: bank; statement